simple-guru/simple-guru.github.io/about.md

 Hi There,

 We are a bunch of tech enthu people who want to simplify the whole technology space.
-Simple Guru explains the technology the we use in out day to day lives using simple examples and terminologies.
+Simple Guru tries to explain the technology that we use in our day to day lives using simple examples and terminologies.

-{% highlight text %}
-If we cannot explain things in simple words, we dont know it well enough
+>"  If we cannot explain things in simple words,
-{% endhighlight %}
+    we dont know it well enough."